LukeShortCloud/rootpages/src/programming/python.rst

 -  license = The license that the software is using.
 -  long_description = A long description of the purpose of the package.
 -  packages = A list of sub-packages bundled in this package.
 These can be dynamically found by using ``setuptools.find_packages()``.
--  scripts = A list of exectuable scripts that will be installed to the ``bin/`` directory.
+-  scripts = A list of executable scripts that will be installed to the ``bin/`` directory.
 -  url = The URL to the main website for the package.
 -  version = The semantic package version.